 The real winners in sales will take action as a result of these ideas.
-Make this year about committing to consistent action.
+Make this year about committing to consistent action so you can master closing the sale.
 What are you going to be doing that’s different from last year?

 So, there you have it.
 Those are the 13 sales tips to make this year your best year ever, and start closing the sale more often than ever before.
 I want to hear from you.
 Which of these ideas did you find most useful?
 Be sure to share below in the comment sections to get involved in the conversation.